divijghose/DS226-ICAIML/README.md

 # DS226-ICAIML
-Material for Introduction to Computing for AI &amp; Machine Learning
+Materials for Introduction to Computing for AI &amp; Machine Learning (August-November '22)